astronomer/deploy-action/README.md

 Use the following topics to further configure the action based on your needs.

-### Change the DAG folder
+### Change the Root folder

-In the following example, the folder `/example-dags/dags` is specified as the DAG folder.
+In the following example, the folder `/example-dags/` is specified as the root folder.

 ```yaml
 steps: